Supporting Canada’s digital economy takes intelligent data centre design

 Businesses and government alike will need to expand their virtual footprints, investing in robust, scalable, and agile infrastructure that lets them quickly adapt to changing demands and evolving technology.
 In some cases, this means scaling geographically to improve speed and provide a positive customer experience.
 This may be achieved through on-location data centres or via colocation sites.

 This is not only important for Canada’s existing businesses, but also our ability to attract potential future ones.
 Canada is already well positioned as an attractive market for energy-efficient data centre investment thanks for our large and reliable supply of renewable resources and cooler climate.
-This is no small opportunity, with the global data centre market expected to reach US$174 million by 2023.
+This is no small opportunity, with the global data centre market expected to reach US$174 billion by 2023.

 In short, Canada can be a leader in sustainable data centres – and ultimately, leaders in the digital economy.